a23956491z/all_notes/Programming Lang/RISC-V.md

 ## Personal Thought
-A rose has its thorns.
+"A rose has its thorns".
 MIPS jump instructions give us convention to use but sacrifice the jump range.
 Despite this, I  prefer powerfulness to  "easy to use".
 RISC-V has better performance and more functional possibility which allows me to do any thing I want and would not be limit by ISA.

-For instance, epilogue and prologue are necessary for procedure calling, using in almost every procedure is best practice.
+For instance, epilogue and prologue are necessary for procedure calling, using in almost every procedure is the best practice.
+If we can make it to milicode routine like subprocedure can reduce the lines of code and advance code reuse, which is make code more liable to  maintain in software engineering.
+In terms of MIPS, construct code this way is not viable due to we can't assign register to put procudure address.

+Regarding memory aspect, though the usage of combining `LUI` and `JALR` to jump make the regular jump process complex, by doing this, we have the capability to

 ---
 # Reference